neloy25/Phitron-Introduction-to-C-Programming/README.md

 - [x] Swap Two Numbers (Using Temp Variable & Arithmetic Method)
 - [x] Reverse an Array

+## Problem: M. Replace MinMax

+You can access the problem at [this link](http://codeforces.com/group/MWSDmqGsZm/contest/219774/problem/M).

 **Stay consistent and keep coding** 💻🚀